 Each year, Faber organizes several “Days of Service,” during which employees (and sometimes their families) perform volunteer work for organizations chosen for their social impact.
-During the past two years, these efforts supported Special Olympics’ athletic competitions in Massachusetts, building clean water filters for families in Puerto Rico who were disrupted by Hurricane Maria, online geographic mapping for an anti-malarial campaign in Mozambique, and cleanup work at a historic park in Maine.
+During the past few years, these efforts supported Special Olympics’ athletic competitions in Massachusetts, online geographic mapping for disaster relief assistance in Guyana, empowering young adults to take charge of their lives by taking charge of a business, and helping harvest nearly 1,200 pounds of sweet potatoes for hunger relief.

 More Than Words